Euforia (wrestler): Los Cancerberos del Infierno (2009–2012)

-On November 18, 2009, CMLL presented a new rudo group that they had formed, Los Cancerberos del Infierno ("The Infernal Cerberi") a team led by veteran mid-ranked worker Virus and consisted of Euforia and Pólvora as well as two new characters never used before – Raziel and Cancerbero.
-It was later revealed that Raziel and Cancerbero were not two new wrestlers CMLL brought in, but actually two low card wrestlers that had been repackaged, Raziel was previously known as Caligula, while Cancerbero was called Messala.
-In late 2009, Pólvora teamed up with Euforia and Virus to represent Los Cancerberos in a tournament to crown the new Mexican National Trios Champion.
-The team defeated Los Ángeles Celestiales (Ángel Azteca Jr., Ángel de Plata and Ángel de Oro) in the first round, but lost to eventual tournament winners Máscara Dorada, Stuka Jr. and Metro in the second round.
-Following the tournament loss Los Ángeles Celestiales and Los Cancerberos del Infierno have developed a rivalry between the two groups, facing off on various CMLL shows, including their Friday night CMLL Super Viernes show.
-In early 2010, Euforia was entered in the inaugural Parejas Incredibles Nacional tournament, a tournament where CMLL groups a tecnico and a rudo together for a contest where teams represent the region they trained in.
-Euforia teamed up with Ephesto to form the only "all rudo" team in the group.
-In the first round Euforia and Ephesto lost to tournament favorites Místico and Averno.
-In April 2012, Euforia and CMLL World Heavyweight Champion El Terrible won the 2012 Gran Alternativa.
-The same month, he entered the En Busca de un Ídolo tournament/reality television show, where he made it to the finals before losing to Titán.
+On November 18, CMLL presented a new rudo group, Los Cancerberos del Infierno ("The Infernal Cerberi"), which was led by Virus and consisted of Euforia and Pólvora, as well as two new characters, Raziel and Cancerbero.
+In late 2009, Euforia, Pólvora and Virus competed in a tournament to crown new Mexican National Trios Champions, defeating Los Ángeles Celestiales (Ángel Azteca Jr., Ángel de Plata and Ángel de Oro) in the first round, before losing to Máscara Dorada, Metro and Stuka Jr. in the second round.
+Los Ángeles Celestiales and Los Cancerberos del Infierno developed a rivalry that saw them face off on various CMLL shows, including Super Viernes.

+On January 22, 2010, Euforia entered the inaugural Torneo Nacional de Parejas Increíbles ("National Incredible Pairs Tournament"), in which a tecnico and rudo are paired together; each team represented the region they trained in.
+Euforia and Ephesto, the only "all rudo" team in the group, lost to Averno and Místico in the first round.
+At Homenaje a Dos Leyendas ("Homage to Two Legends") on March 18, 2011, he, Okumura and Raziel lost to Diamante, Metro and Stuka Jr. On February 17, 2012, he and Guerrero Maya Jr. lost to Dorada and Volador Jr. in the first round of that year's Torneo Nacional de Parejas Increíbles.
+For the Torneo Gran Alternativa on March 30, Euforia and CMLL World Heavyweight Champion El Terrible defeated Dorada and Titán in the first round, Blue Panther and Rey Cometa in the quarter-finals and Dragon Lee and Rush in the semi-finals.
+On April 13, they defeated Atlantis and Tritón in the finals to win the tournament.
+Also that month, he entered the En Busca de un Ídolo ("In Search of an Idol") tournament/reality television show, making it to the finals before losing to Titán.